Premier League clubs donate food to homeless after games postponed due to coronavirus | Goal.com

 Aston Villa and Brighton have donated over 1000 meals to the homeless after the coronavirus saw their respective Premier League games suspended this weekend.

-Both clubs were set to host games on Saturday but the competition has now been put on hold until April 3 as the world looks to contain the pandemic.
+Both clubs were set to host matches on Saturday but the competition has now been put on hold until April 3 as the world looks to contain the pandemic.

 Villa were poised to welcome Chelsea, who had young attacker Callum Hudson-Odoi test positive for coronavirus on Friday.
 While Brighton were meant to tackle Arsenal, who themselves have had manager Mikel Arteta diagnosed with coronavirus.